The pfSense Store

 Hardware Compatibility List

-As pfSense 2.1 is based on FreeBSD 8.3, its hardware compatibility list is the same as FreeBSD's.
+As of pfSense 2.1 is based on FreeBSD 8.3, its hardware compatibility list is the same as FreeBSD's.
 The pfSense kernel includes all FreeBSD drivers.

 FreeBSD 8.3 Hardware Compatibility List